ru-garcia/TidyData/CodeBook.md

 Dataset: measures.txt
 =================
+Description:

-Description: contains only measurements on the mean and standard deviation of each measurement.
-Subject (subject id), group (test or train), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
+Contains only measurements on the mean and standard deviation of each measurement.
+Subject (integer id of subject), group (TEST or TRAIN), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
 All other variables are numeric and contain mean and std calculations from the source data directly.

 Variables: